Larry Henley: The Newbeats

-He was the lead singer of the pop group the Newbeats, formed in 1964, singing in a distinctive falsetto.
 The group had three hits that charted in the top 20 of Billboard magazine, with one of them, "Bread and Butter", reaching No. 2 on the Billboard charts and selling over a million copies.
 They toured Australia and New Zealand with Roy Orbison, Ray Columbus and the Invaders and the Rolling Stones on the "Big Beat '65" tour.
 The group's last single was released in 1974.
-Henley had a solo album, Piece a Cake, released in 1975.